 Question Response Is there isolation guidance relating to UK holiday makers returning from specific countries?
 All staff and children returning from a country where quarantine is required will be expected to do so.
 Once their quarantine period is completed you can accept them back to your setting.
 Note, only the people who are returning from abroad need to isolate, not the whole household.
 The requirement to isolate depends on the published guidance at the time the person re-enters the UK.
-Will children under 5 and/or nursery practitioners (not school-based nurseries) be included in the extended flu vaccination programme this winter?
-More people than ever before are now eligible for a free flu vaccine.
-Full details can be found here .
-This year children aged 2 and 3 years will be eligible for flu vaccination via their GP.
-All school age children will be offered the flu vaccination in school settings.
-EYS staff may not be eligible for a free flu vaccine via the NHS programme, but they may be eligible via their local authority, or private providers may also choose to provide flu vaccinations for their staff.

 How can I publicise my setting safely?
 Many settings are making excellent use of virtual tours, the internet and social media, to reassure prospective parents of the safety measures introduced and to share information about the benefits of their setting for children's care and learning.
 Some settings are considering appointments for visits out of hours and at weekends, when no children are present, and where social distancing can be used to ensure safety.
 How can parents settle new children in?
 Your risk assessment should include how this may be done safely, such as using an outdoor space or garden.
 Many settings are using virtual ways of introducing children to settings and practitioners/ key people via video calls, virtual tours and photos.
 If parents are in attendance, social distancing between parents and staff should be encouraged.
 Can external professionals visit my setting?
 Wherever possible, settings are encouraged to avoid visitors entering their premises.
 This should be included in their risk assessment.
 However, settings should allow essential professionals such as social workers, speech and language therapists or counsellors, or professionals to attend the setting as required.
 If they need to attend in person, they should closely follow the protective measures in the setting, and the number of attendances should be kept to a minimum.
 Where possible to do so, social distancing should be maintained.

-11) Mental health and wellbeing support available for children and young people in England
+9) Mental health and wellbeing support available for children and young people in England